Displays the name of the selected macro. To create or to change the name of a macro, enter a name here.

 Opens the LibreOffice Basic editor so that you can modify the selected library.

 Assigns or edits the password for the selected library.

 Creates a new library.

-Enter a name for the new module, dialog, or library.
+Enter a name for the new library or module.

-Locate that LibreOffice Basic library that you want to add to the current list, and then click Open.
+Locate the LibreOffice Basic library that you want to add to the current list, and then click Open.